algernon-A/PlopTheGrowables/Properties/LatestChangelog.md

-- Update UI dependency versions to match game version 1.2.5.
+- Add check to exclude extractor buildings from being classified as ploppable.